How fiber optics work: getting down to fiber basics

 Investment in fiber networks and fiber infrastructure can light up communities and provide better wireless services.
 For example, the Ting fiber network in Charlottesville, VA provides Wi-Fi for the entire Downtown Mall.
 That means people can hop on the Wi-Fi and get connected to a fast network away from home while they’re out shopping, sightseeing or grabbing a bite to eat.

-Because the Downtown Mall is wired with fiber, this Wi-Fi network isn’t subject to the usual shared Wi-Fi issues of overcrowding resulting in a slow connection.
+Because the Downtown Mall is wired with fiber, this Wi-Fi network isn’t subject to the usually shared Wi-Fi issues of overcrowding resulting in a slow connection.
 It’s backed up with Ting’s crazy fast fiber Internet, so there’s plenty of bandwidth to go around.